Answers to common questions about adopting. Also see the steps involved in becoming a permanent carer.

 Do you have LGBT adopters?

-The City of Edinburgh has long been impressed by what LGBT adopters have to offer children.
-We approved our first LGBT adopter way back in 2005, placing a little boy with them shortly afterwards.
-That was of course before the legislation changed with the 2007 Adoption(Scotland) Act, and we now have a large group of LGBT adopters as part of our wider City of Edinburgh adopter community.
+The City of Edinburgh Council approved our first LGBT adopter way back in 2005.
+We now have a large group of LGBT adopters as part of our wider City of Edinburgh adopter community.

 Can I be single and adopt?

-We know adoption can be tough going but our single adopters also tell us how us how much joy they get from being a parent.
+We know adoption can be challenging but our single adopters also tell us how us how much joy they get from being a parent.
 The City of Edinburgh has a support group specifically for single adopters and people have found it invaluable.
-However you should try to build up a strong support network of your own beforehand and raising children is an expensive business so think about your finances carefully.
+However you should try to build up a strong support network of your own beforehand and raising children can be expensive so think about your finances carefully.

 Will I be paid?